luuniem/Scout/README.md

 # Scout

 ## Description
 This is a simple web application prototype for a mobile application aimed at getting people out of the house.
+Check out our work in progress at luuniem.github.io/Scout/LogIn.html

-### Created By
+### Created Byß
 ##### Hillary Hintzen, Lindsey Raffa, Niem Nguyen, Pablo Vera, Gracie Lundell, and Jon Sweeney

 ## Getting Started